Best Carry-On Travel Backpacks: Reviewing Our Favorite Bags

 #5: High Sierra Convertible Duffel Backpack

 Sometimes you need a backpack and other times what you really need is a duffel.
-But, what if you could buy one bag that could do both?
+What if you could buy one bag that could do both?

 The High Sierra Convertible Duffel is a versatile backpack that can be anything you want it to be.
 You can change it into a duffel bag or carry it like a satchel.
-And unlike other backpacks that only offer a main zipper on top, this bag offers a side zipper option that makes it function like a carry-on bag in a pinch.
+It also expands for even more room if you need it.

 The High Sierra Convertible Duffel made our list for a few reasons, including its versatility.
 We love the fact that this bag comes with a padded laptop compartment that holds a computer with up to a 15.6-inch screen.
 There are also a ton of interior compartments to store everything from your passport to toiletries; there’s even a separate interior mesh pocket perfect for separating items or storing dirty clothes.